 The Raspberry Pi is a cost-effective single-board computer (SBC) with a huge variety of use cases.
 When it comes to physical computing, whether in industrial spaces, smart home uses, or the Internet of Things, the GPIO pins allow for various interaction possibilities.

 However, the stock Pi experience lacks a few features.
-This is where Digilent and MCC's Raspberry Pi DAQ HATs come in.
+This is where Digilent and Measurement Computing Corporation's Raspberry Pi DAQ HATs come in.
 They are a series of HATs compatible with all 40-pin Raspberry Pi Models, each extending how they can be used in several ways.
 Today we are looking at the MCC 152, which adds analog voltage outs to the Pi, and can extend digital inputs and outputs way beyond the ranges of a regular Raspberry Pi.

 What is the MCC 152 DAQ HAT?